cherry0116/RB-C1000/README.md

 <img src="picture/pipeline.png" alt="vis2" style="zoom:30%;" />

 Our method follows a three-stage architecture:
-- **In the Initial Training Stage**, each labeled sample undergoes convolutional neural network processing to train an initial model.
+- **In the Initial Training Stage (ITS)**, each labeled sample undergoes convolutional neural network processing to train an initial model.
 Subsequently, domain experts annotate the $K$ most challenging samples, as determined by the initial model's judgments.
-- **During the Active Learning Stage**, we employ the combined set of $(M+K)$ labeled samples to train an active training model.
+- **During the Active Learning Stage (ALS)**, we employ the combined set of $(M+K)$ labeled samples to train an active training model.
 From this model, we select the top $V$ samples with high-confidence predictions and assign pseudo-labels to them.
-- **In the Semi-supervised Learning Stage**, we utilize the expanded dataset of $(M+K+V)$ samples to train a semi-supervised training model.
+- **In the Semi-supervised Learning Stage (SSLS)**, we utilize the expanded dataset of $(M+K+V)$ samples to train a semi-supervised training model.
 This process is repeated for a total of $R$ iterations to obtain the final results.

 ### Dataset